- Payroll

 What Is a Payroll Deduction?

-Payroll deductions are amounts withheld from an employee's paycheck to account for certain designated expenses, such as taxes or benefits plans, and savings initiatives, such as retirement plans.
+Payroll deductions are amounts withheld from an employee's paycheck to account for certain designated expenses, such as taxes, benefits plans, or retirement plans.
 Payroll taxes, for example, are deducted from the gross amount of pay an employee has earned before they receive their paycheck for a given pay period.
 Employers are obligated to remit or deposit these withheld amounts to the appropriate agencies and designees.

 How Do Payroll Deductions Work?

 The payroll department should set up a standard procedure for gathering payroll deduction information.
-Employers with staff in multiple geographic locations may need to adjust their payroll process to withhold for a number of different state and local tax rates.
+Employers with staff in multiple geographic locations may need to adjust their payroll process to account for changing requirements, such as withholding different state and local tax rates.
 As complexity increases, a small business may need a more sophisticated payroll system or consider outsourcing their payroll to a trusted provider.

 Types of Payroll Deductions

-Some typical payroll deductions may be mandatory for every employee, while others require employee written authorization.
+Some payroll deductions may be mandatory for employees, while others are voluntarily elected by an employee and may require written authorization.
 Payroll departments must remove some amounts from gross pay prior to calculating payroll taxes, known as pre-tax deductions.
-Some types of payroll deductions fit into more than one category — for example, health care can be both voluntary and pre-tax.
+Some types of payroll deductions fit into more than one category — for example, health insurance can be both voluntary and pre-tax.
 Each deduction should be reviewed to ensure it’s properly handled throughout the payroll process.
+After all taxes and benefits are accounted for, the employee receives their net pay or take-home pay.

 Mandatory Payroll Deductions

-• FICA: In compliance with the Federal Insurance Contributions Act (FICA), employers must deduct funds from paychecks for the employee's share of Medical and Social Security payments.
+- FICA: The Federal Insurance Contributions Act (FICA) requires employers to deduct funds from paychecks for the employee's share of Medicare and Social Security payments.
 Employers also pay a portion of FICA taxes.

-• Wage garnishments: Employers may be required to hold funds from an employee's paycheck under a court order or at the direction of the IRS for the purposes of recovering unpaid debts, child support, or taxes.
+- Wage garnishments: Employers may be required to hold funds from an employee's paycheck under a court order or at the direction of the Internal Revenue Service (IRS) for the purposes of recovering unpaid debts, alimony, child support, or taxes.

 Other mandatory deductions include funds for state-specific requirements such as a state unemployment tax or a state-funded disability program.